Artificial intelligence tools for information retrieval, research, and teaching

 Link to the ScholarAI GPTs

 A particularly popular GPT that assists in analyzing PDF files, adding references to text, and writing text with citations.
 It is connected online to various databases (not explicitly stated which, but including PubMed, arXiv, and Nature).
+A plugin for Zotero is also available

 Link to the GPTs